 Before I consider pulling my child from school any given day for any particular trip, I make sure I’ve thought about the whole year and the total number of days we are likely to miss.
 The last thing I want to do is plan a trip that isn’t really worth skipping school for and missing out on better travel opportunities later in the year.

 Everyone has a personal maximum they are comfortable with.
-For me, I don’t like to have my daughter miss any more than about a full week each semester.
-And ideally, she misses no more than a single week (with maybe an additional Thursday or Friday for a long weekend trip) the entire year.
-Your personal max may be much more or much less.
-Whatever yours is, look at trip opportunities within the larger context of the entire school year before making a final decision about a particular trip.
+Personally, I haven’t liked to have my kids miss any more than about a full week each semester.
+And ideally, they miss no more than a single week (with maybe an additional Thursday and Friday for a long weekend trip) the entire year.

 Watch Out for Testing Dates & Extracurriculars